Tatu Baby

 Katherine "Kat" Flores (born October 28, 1987), known professionally as Tatu Baby, is an American tattoo artist and reality television personality.
-She was a contestant on Ink Master season 2 in 2012, where she placed fourth, followed by season 3 of the same show in 2013, where she placed third.
-She currently stars as a main cast member in Cartel Crew (2019–present), another reality television show based on people who have connections to drug cartels.
-Tatu Baby has remained active as a tattoo artist in Miami, Florida.
+She was a contestant on Ink Master season 2 in 2012, where she placed fourth, and season 3 of the same show in 2013, where she placed third.
+She starred as a main cast member in Cartel Crew (2019–2021), another reality television show based on people who have connections to drug cartels.
+Tatu Baby remains active as a tattoo artist in Miami, Florida.

 Early life

-Katherine "Tatu Baby" Flores was born October 28, 1987 in Miami, Florida to Colombian parents.
+Katherine "Tatu Baby" Flores was born October 28, 1987, in Miami, Florida, to Colombian parents.
 Tatu Baby's father, a drug kingpin in Queens, New York, was killed when Tatu Baby was four years old.
 She does not reveal the name of her father on Cartel Crew; Distractify called him "infamous" and the Telegraph stated he was a "colleague of Pablo Escobar", the Colombian drug lord.
 After her father died, Tatu Baby's mother wanted to get out of the drug business for the safety of her family.